 The guidelines also include an expectation that the Named Executives will hold 50% of their net after-tax profit shares held after vesting or option exercise if the applicable guideline ownership level is not met.
-Any Named Executive that did not meet the guidelines at December 31, 2016 is encouraged to make progress towards the ownership guideline.
+The Named Executives are limited in their ability to sell shares under long-term incentive awards until their applicable guideline ownership level is reached.
+Any Named Executive that did not meet the guidelines at December 31, 2017 is encouraged to make progress towards the ownership guideline.
 The holdings of the Named Executives are summarized in the table entitled "Security Ownership of Certain Beneficial Owners" below.